Student loans help pay for your college expenses, including tuition, room and board, fees, and other education-related expenses.

 Government programs offer federal loans, typically referred to as “direct loans.”
 You can obtain these student loans by completing the Free Application for Federal Student Aid (FAFSA).

-There are several types of federal student loans available and each is subject to different interest rates and loan terms:
+There are several types of federal student loans available, each with different interest rates and loan terms:

-Direct subsidized loans: Students qualifying for “financial need” can obtain subsidized loans as undergraduates, where interest does not accrue while in school or during deferment or grace periods.
-Up to $23,000 in subsidized loans is available for a four-year degree.
-Subsidized undergraduate loans have a fixed 5.50% APR interest rate.
+- Direct subsidized loans: Students qualifying for “financial need” can obtain subsidized loans as undergraduates, where interest does not accrue while in school or during deferment or grace periods.
+Up to $23,000 is available for a four-year degree.
+These have a fixed 6.39% APR.

-Direct unsubsidized loans: Undergraduate students who don’t qualify for “financial need” can get unsubsidized loans that accrue interest while in school and during payment deferment and grace periods.
-Dependent students can access up to $31,000 in unsubsidized loans for a four-year degree, while non-dependent students can borrow up to $57,000.
-Unsubsidized undergraduate loans have a fixed 7.05% APR interest rate.
+- Direct unsubsidized loans: Undergraduate students who don’t qualify for “financial need” can get unsubsidized loans that accrue interest while in school and during deferment and grace periods.
+Dependent students can access up to $31,000 for a four-year degree; non-dependent students can borrow up to $57,500.
+These have a fixed 7.94% APR.

-Direct PLUS loans: Direct PLUS loans are for graduate students and professionals, while Parent PLUS loans are for parents of students.
+- Direct PLUS loans: Direct PLUS loans are for graduate students and professionals, and Parent PLUS loans are for parents of students.
 You can borrow up to $138,500 in total PLUS loans, with no more than $65,500 in subsidized loans.
-Loan totals include amounts borrowed for undergraduate study.
-Direct PLUS loans have a fixed 8.05% APR interest rate.
+Direct PLUS loans have a fixed 8.94% APR.

 Federal student loans also offer a wide range of borrower protections, including: